-Total agrochemical exports have contracted by 2% during FY20.
-India mainly has exported agrochemicals to Brazil (15%), US (10%), Vietnam (6%), Bangladesh (6%), Iran (3%), France (3%) and Indonesia (3%).
+Total agrochemical exports have increased sharply by 16.1% during 9M-FY21.
+India mainly has exported agrochemicals to Brazil (19%), US (9%), Bangladesh (6%), Vietnam (5%), Australia (4%), Costa Rica (3%) and France (3%).
 The trade tensions between the U.S. and China, depressed demand for crop protection products in the U.S. but bolstered its demand in Brazil.
 Further exports during the month of March fell by 27.1%.
 International shipments had come to a halt due to absence of transportation facilities in the last week of March 2020 with respect to the announcement of a nationwide lockdown pan India to contain the outbreak of COVID-19.